espsrc/droplets/docs/index.md

-# Droplets - Reproducible and Collaborative Research Resources for Astronomy
+# Open Science Droplets - Reproducible and Collaborative Research Resources for Astronomy

 This initiative compiles a series of tutorials describing tools and good practices to make your research analysis more organized, automatic and reproducible with